Wait for me: Cell biologists decipher signal that ensures no chromosome is left behind

-Category: Climate Hits: 1Cell biologists have found a key clue in the mystery of how chromosomes are inherited correctly every time a cell divides.
+Category: Climate Hits: 2Cell biologists have found a key clue in the mystery of how chromosomes are inherited correctly every time a cell divides.
 Using a novel cell probe, they unraveled how a 'matchmaker' molecule stops cell division until components are ready to be split.
 Precise chromosome duplication is a key factor in proper cell division.
 If components are altered, even slightly, birth defects and certain cancers can result.

 Read more https://www.sciencedaily.com/releases/2021/01/210106133052.htm